San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- San Jose State and its opponents have combined to put up more than 46 points in three of seven games this season.
+- San Jose State has combined with its opponents to score more than 46.5 points just twice this year.

 San Jose State Stats and Trends

-- The Spartans have been favored by 3.5 points or more three times this season and covered the spread in one of them.
+- The Spartans have covered the spread once this season when favored by 4.5 points or more (in three chances).

-- San Jose State's games this year have hit the over on three of seven set point totals (42.9%).
+- San Jose State's games this year have gone over the total in three out of seven opportunities (42.9%).

-- San Jose State is 1-1 against the spread and 2-0 overall in games when it puts up more than 35.0 points.
+- When San Jose State puts up more than 35.0 points, it is 1-1 against the spread and 2-0 overall.

-- The Spartans have turned the ball over seven more times (14 total) than the Rebels have forced a turnover (7) this season.
+- This year, the Spartans have turned the ball over 14 times, seven more than the Rebels' takeaways (7).

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.